White House pledges to fight court order on oil and gas leases, but activists want more - NewsBreak

 The attorneys general last week asked Doughty to hold Interior in contempt for not complying with the order to resume leases.
 The federal government has until Aug.
 24 to respond.

-The post White House pledges to fight court order on oil and gas leases, but activists want more appeared first on Colorado Newsline .
+The post White House pledges to fight court order on oil and gas leases, but activists want more appeared first on Iowa Capital Dispatch .